Monopoly (game): US versions

 There have since been some changes to the board.
-Not all of the Chance and Community Chest cards as shown in the 1935 patent were used in editions from 1936/1937 onwards.
-Graphics with the Mr. Monopoly character (then known as "Rich Uncle Pennybags") were added in that same time-frame.
+Not all of the Chance and Community Chest cards shown in the 1935 patent were used in editions from 1936/1937 onwards.
+Graphics with the Mr. Monopoly character (then known as "Rich Uncle Pennybags") were added during that same time frame.
 A graphic of a chest containing coins was added to the Community Chest spaces, as were the flat purchase prices of the properties.
-Traditionally, the Community Chest cards were yellow (although they were sometimes printed on blue stock) with no decoration or text on the back; the Chance cards were orange with no text or decoration on the back.
+Traditionally, the Community Chest cards were yellow (although they were sometimes printed on blue stock), with no decoration or text on the back; Chance cards were orange, also with no text or decoration on the back.

-Hasbro commissioned a major graphic redesign to the U.S. Standard Edition of the game in 2008 along with some minor revisions.
-Among the changes: the colors of Mediterranean and Baltic Avenues changed from purple to brown, and the colors of the GO square changed from red to black.
-The Luxury Tax amount increased to $100 from $75, and a flat $200 Income Tax was imposed (formerly the player's choice of $200 or 10% of their total holdings, which they could not calculate until after making their final decision).
-Originally the amount was $300 but was changed a year after the game's debut,.
-There were also changes to the Chance and Community Chest cards; for example, the "poor tax", "receive for services", "Xmas fund matures", and "grand opera opening" cards became "speeding fine", "receive $25 consultancy fee", "holiday fund matures", and "it is your birthday", respectively; though their effects remained the same; the player must pay only $50 instead of $150 for the school tax.
-In addition, a player now gets $50 instead of $45 for sale of stock, and the Advance to Illinois Avenue card now has the added text indicating a player collects $200 if they pass Go on the way there.
+Hasbro commissioned a major graphic redesign to the U.S. standard edition of the game in 2008, along with some minor revisions.
+Among the changes: the colors of Mediterranean and Baltic avenues were changed from purple to brown, and the color of the "Go" square was changed from red to black.
+The Luxury Tax amount was increased from $75 to $100, and a flat $200 income tax was imposed (formerly the player's choice of $200 or 10% of their total holdings, which they could not calculate until after making their final decision).
+Originally, the amount was $300, but was changed a year after the game's debut.

+There were also changes to the Chance and Community Chest cards.
+For example, the "poor tax", "receive for services", "Xmas fund matures", and "grand opera opening" cards became "speeding fine", "receive $25 consultancy fee", "holiday fund matures", and "it is your birthday", respectively; though their effects remained the same, the player must pay only $50 instead of $150 for the school tax.
+In addition, a player now gets $50 instead of $45 for sale of stock, and the "Advance to Illinois Avenue" card now includes added text indicating that the player collects $200 if they pass Go on the way there.